FreshKernel/kraft-sync/README.md

 2. Lack of asset provider support for the Bedrock edition
 3. The bedrock edition already has a way to sync the resource packs and behavior packs to all the players; it's much easier, all you have to enter the IP address join as a player, and click continue
-4. Require refactoring almost all the logic and abstracting it to different editions of Minecraft
+4. Requires refactoring almost all the logic and abstracting it to different editions of Minecraft
 5. It will require Java JRE installed on the machine since the script now will use JVM as Minecraft Java already needs it installed on the launcher/system, the script will use the same Java installation to run, if players are only interested in playing a Minecraft Bedrock edition, installing Java on the system might not be preferred,